jordanjordanb1/movie-search/README.md

 ## A simple movie search app

-I've used the following technologies in this portfolio
+I've used the following technologies in this project:
 - React
 - Redux
 - NodeJS